 It is always wise to install a graphics card on the primary, or the top x16 slot, to give it as much bandwidth as possible.
 The primary, or the top, PCIe x16 slot connects directly to the 16 PCIe lanes coming from the CPU.

-However, in the case of multiple graphics cards, then as mentioned earlier, the GPUs would operate with 8 or 4 lanes bandwidth.
+However, in the case of multiple graphics cards, then as mentioned earlier, the GPUs would operate with 8 or 4 lanes of bandwidth.
 This is the case with most commercial and gaming systems.

-Workstation grade PCs, however, have a huge amount of PCIe lanes.
-Workstation grade processors from the AMD Threadripper series, for instance, can have upto 120 PCIe lanes and their specialized TRX40 motherboards can even support 4 graphics cards on 4 dedicated PCIe X16 slots all using 16 lanes each.
-For the purpose of this article, we will stick to basic home, commercial and gaming based setups.
+Workstation-grade PCs, however, have a huge amount of PCIe lanes.
+For instance, workstation-grade processors from the AMD Threadripper series can have up to 120 PCIe lanes, and their specialized TRX40 motherboards can even support four graphics cards on four dedicated PCIe X16 slots, all using 16 lanes each.
+This article will stick to basic home, commercial, and gaming-based setups.

 Exceptions – Weaker Graphics Can Require Lower Lane Count